 Agile is a popular work process championed by software developers and project managers around the world.
 At its core, the methodology values each team member's equal contribution to a project.
 Everyone is responsible for a portion of the work, but one member's work is not deemed more "essential" than another.
 Instead, the team manages itself with constant feedback and status updates to prevent a hierarchical system of receiving and completing tasks.

-Thus, at the heart of the Agile strategy is the concept of “team,” and many professionals have taken to this workflow.
+Thus, at the heart of agile management is the concept of “team,” and many professionals have adopted this workflow in their professional lives.
 But what about that other team you’re on?
 You know, the one you come home to every night?
-Your family is your number one team, and there’s a lot to get done there, too.
+Your family is your number one team, and there’s a lot to get done in your personal life, too.

 There is a growing movement of parents implementing agile strategies at home.
 From weekly standups to logistical coordination, there are lots of ways to adapt agile ideas into your home.
 Aside from the tangible solutions to scheduling, agile practices also help to instill a core set of values in children at surprisingly early ages.
 We asked a few agile families to share their experiences: